Tennis player with tennis elbow

 • Antioxidant-rich foods, like beets

-• Use Essential Oils: You can also apply certain essential oils as topicals to the elbow.
-Usually, this involves diluting several drops of the essential oil with a carrier oil (like coconut or olive oil) or water.
+Another natural home remedy is to apply certain essential oils as topicals to the elbow.
+This usually involves diluting several drops of the essential oil with a carrier oil (like coconut or olive oil) or water.
 For best results, always follow package instructions.
 Ideal oils to treat tennis elbow include peppermint, lemongrass, lavender, and cypress essential oils.

 Exercises & Stretches for Tennis Elbow

-1. Ball Squeeze: Holding a tennis or rubber ball in your upturned palm, squeeze the ball for 5 seconds at a time, then release.
-Repeat this exercises for 3 sets of 10.
+Holding a tennis or rubber ball in your upturned palm, squeeze the ball for 5 seconds at a time, then release.
+Repeat this exercise for three sets of 10.
 Although somewhat simple, this exercise will help you regain lost hand grip strength.

-2. Wrist Flexor Exercise: Rest your arm with your elbow fully extended on a flat table.
-Make sure that your palm is turned upward, and your wrist and hand are the only parts of your arm that extend beyond the edge of the table.
-Gripping a small weight (3 – 5 pounds) in your outstretched palm, slowly lift your wrist toward your body, and then drop slowly.
-As before, repeat this exercise for 3 sets of 10.
+Rest your arm with your elbow fully extended on a flat table.
+Make sure that your palm is turned upward and that your wrist and hand are the only parts of your arm that extend beyond the edge of the table.
+Gripping a small weight (3 – 5 pounds) in your outstretched palm, slowly lift your wrist toward your body and then drop it slowly.
+As before, repeat this exercise for three sets of 10.

-3. Wrist Extensor Stretch: Extend your arm in front of you with your elbow fully straightened, but your palm facing downward.
+Extend your arm in front of you with your elbow fully straightened but your palm facing downward.
 Using your opposite hand, gently pull the fingers of your affected hand down and toward the body.
 Hold this position for at least 20 seconds, then release.
 Repeat 3 – 5 times.
-This exercise will stretch the extensor muscles in your forearm that allow you to straighten out your wrist.
+This exercise will stretch the extensor muscles in your forearm, allowing you to straighten out your wrist.

 So, you’ve tried the RICE method, over-the-counter medications, and simple stretches.
 You’ve even hit up your local health food store and put a temporary halt to activities that aggravate your elbow joint, like playing tennis.
-But, when it comes to alleviating your elbow pain, still… no dice.
-If you’ve been at it for a couple of weeks without witnessing results, then it’s probably time to consult with your local elbow specialist.
+But, when it comes to alleviating your elbow pain, you’ve had no luck.
+If you’ve been at it for a couple of weeks without witnessing results, it’s time to consult your local elbow specialist.

-Fortunately, a board-certified orthopedist has many tricks up their sleeve–and not all of these involve surgery.
-An elbow expert can help you network with the right professionals–like physical therapists–who can relieve your pain.
+Fortunately, a board-certified orthopedist has many tricks up their sleeve – not all of these involve surgery.
+An elbow expert can help you network with the right professionals – like physical therapists – who can relieve your pain.

 Related Blog Posts